 Planning on putting your HomePod on a wooden surface?
 Then make sure you check out the online fuss being dubbed #ringgate.

-Tech reviewers are posting images and stories about their HomePod leaving white rings on wooden surfaces, and Apple has confirmed the issue, updating its HomePod help page with suggestions such as placing it on a different surface and re-oiling the furniture.
+Users and tech reviewers found that their HomePods left white rings on wooden surfaces.
+The issue is a result of devices with silicone bases having an odd chemical reaction with some oiled or waxed surfaces.
+Apple confirmed the issue, updating its HomePod help page with suggestions such as placing it on a different surface and re-oiling the furniture.

 HomePod: Price and global availabilty